 Ilulissat translates literally into “iceberg”, and there couldn’t be a more fitting name for this stunning coastal community.

-The west Greenland coastline is a rich mixture of fishing communities, various islands and complex coastal waterways.
+The west Greenland coastline is a rich mixture of fishing communities, many islands and complex coastal waterways.
 We will be making an expedition stop here to explore the Greenlandic landscape.

 We will make our journey down spectacular Sondre Stromfjord, and early risers will have a chance to experience its beauty.
 Sondre Stromfjord is one of the longest fjords in the world and boasts 168 kilometres of superb scenery!
-Kangerlussuaq, the town at its eastern mouth, means ‘the big fjord.'
-Although the fjord crosses the Arctic Circle, like the oceans here, it does not freeze.
-Locals can thank ocean currents for this, making this part of Greenland a centre for whaling and fishing all year.
-The United States built an air base at Kangerlussuaq in WWII due to the relatively mild weather and strategic proximity to Europe.
-Although the military base closed in 1992, the strip is now Greenland's main international and domestic airport.
+Kangerlussuaq, the town at its eastern head, means ‘the big fjord.’

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide